mistyk/inavradar-ESP32/README.md

 To connect the ESP32 to the FC:
 - wire up +5V and GND
 - TX from FC to ESP RX pin 17
-- RX from FC to ESP TX ping 23
+- RX from FC to ESP TX pin 23

 Thanks for testing! 😄 👍